ntgiang/dotfiles-ubuntu/README.md

 ### General packages (./scripts/packages.sh)

-Shutter, VLC, Corebird, Transmission, Tmux, Clipit, Virtualbox, s3cmd, smartmontools, ctags and some other packages needed for Ubuntu working.
+Shutter, VLC, Corebird, Transmission, Tmux, Clipit, Virtualbox, s3cmd, smartmontools, ctags, tlp and some other packages needed for Ubuntu working.

 In addition, it will change the default shell to zsh and download ohmyzsh!
 It's really awesome and you should use it anyhow :)